nodegui/.github/CONTRIBUTING.md

 NodeGui is an open source project &mdash; it's made up of multiple repositories (https://github.com/nodegui).

 NodeGui is designed on a plugin based architecture.
 This means that while it provides core features through the main package at https://github.com/nodegui/nodegui, many of its features and extensions will be implemented as plugins.
 For example, while the nodegui core package contains many useful widgets and APIs, newer and heavier features like webview will be implemented as a plugin.

-Also, NodeGui will act as a base package for varous rendering targets like React.
-The official renderer for React is React NodeGui (https://github.com/nodegui/react-nodegui)

 #### Plugin Conventions